chasingthetrade/the_occassional_asset_class/README.md

 2. econ prof level: hist data plus "reasoning" supply/demand changes - - requires production data (unknown source right now)

 > [!NOTE]
->    [This would have to be at a very long time scale - decades?
-But this supports our punch-line  - commodities are the occassional asset classes]
+> This would have to be at a very long time scale - decades?
+But this supports our punch-line  - commodities are the occassional asset classes

-3. What constitutes an Asset Class?

-> [!NOTE]
+>
->    []Real Assets are claims (long a call option) on productive processes.
+> Real Assets are claims (long a call option) on productive processes.
 Processes are intrinsically renewable (or repeatable?), their inputs may  be. consumed, or not.
 >
 > Mediums of exchange are not  obviously assets in this sense but storing them or using them as a part of a process can elevate them to being a "iReal Asset", like a bond.
 If the medium is sufficiently fungible (uniform?), can be identified (brand value?)  then a store of it can be useful to lend out to people who need it - as credit or even just charging people a convenience fee to store it.
 Maybe we confuse the inputs with the process too much?]
+>
+> What the asset *yields* might be reflective of the value of the underlying process.
+PE ratios on pure management quality , without diversified customer bases are generally weak.
+Diversified meaning customers who would not find it trivial to substitute your product with another.
+Famers, miners and business with only one customer are supplying to other businesses like that.
+The PE ration can be used to create a hierarchy of earnings quality, perhaps reflective of this?
+>
+> Why do producers have an 'over production bias', is it to force out other producers or is it the intrinsic drive for capacity utilizaton?
+>
+> When playing against a superior opponent - like a miner or farmer might be trying to supply a sophistcated conglomerate - the outcome maximzing techique is to play for the least worst out come.
+What does a miner or farmer do in this circumstance?
+Capacity utilization should be high, labor and variable expenses low (is there a known analytic factor that captures these?
+There is an accounting metric).
+Leverage should only be used to build capacity utilization?
+>
+> Can a structutal risk approach help with extraction, processing, shipping and use modeling?
+>
+> If we consider different types of economic growth - consumptopn, investment, productive and innovative - where do commodities fit in?
+Do commodities benefit (as pricing power) from one of these growth types or do they benefit from a counter cycle in one of these growth types?
+Can these growth types be extracted from analytic factors and then modeled as pro- and counter- to see?
+>
+>

 4. a BIG question.
 Answer is smaller than you think
 5. enables us to bring in BTC as a test